gitorko/gitorko.github.io/content/post/spring-apache-kafka/index.md

 {{< ghcode "https://raw.githubusercontent.com/gitorko/project80/main/docker/docker-compose.yml" >}}

-Run the main method of producer and then the consumer.

-The group id of your client which uses group management to assign topic partitions to consumers, auto-offset-reset=earliest ensures the new consumer group will get the oldest available message.
+The group id of your client which uses group management to assign topic partitions to consumers The auto-offset-reset=earliest ensures the new consumer group will get the oldest available message.

-we can have multiple kafka listener for a topic with different group id A consumer can listen to more than one topic.
+We can have multiple kafka listener for a topic with different group id A consumer can listen to more than one topic.
 We have created the topic 'mytopic' with only one partition.
 For a topic with multiple partitions, @KafkaListener can explicitly subscribe to a particular partition of a topic with an initial offset.

 ```java